martinadanese/AP-binary-tree/README.md

 template <typename O>
 std::pair<iterator,bool> _insert(O&& v) {
 ```
-that actually implements the insertion.
-Given a new pair, a loop is performed over the bst,
+which implements the insertion.
+Given a new pair, the tree is vertically crossed with O(log(n)) complexity,
-until an element with a key bigger than the one to be inserted is found.
-If free, the new elements
+until a free spot is found.
-becomes the left child of the identified node, otherwise it becomes the right child of the node with
-no right child that
-has the greatest key among those with a key smaller than the new node.
-Repetitions are avoided.

 #### move and copy semantics
 move constructor and assignment are the default ones, while copy constructor and assignment are
-implemented to perform a deep copy of the bsty.
+implemented to perform a deep copy of the bst.

 #### find()

-Loop over the bst until the target key is found.
+Vertically loops over the bst until the target key is found with O(log(n)) complexity.
 In case there is no such value, they return a null
-pointer
+pointer.
+Relies on the `_find` utility, which returns a raw pointer to the node.

 ```
 iterator find(const k_type& x) noexcept